woocommerce/woocommerce/readme.txt

 * Feature - Tax class selection for variations
 * Feature - Shortcode to show a list of all product categories
 * Feature - Minimum fee option for flat rate shipping
+* Feature - "Package" support for shipping calculations - allows third parties to split the cart up to calc shipping.
+Also caches packages meaning the cart shipping only needs to be calculated once (until totals or customer location changes)
 * Tweak - Redesigned variation panels and variation bulk edit to make them easier to use and expand.
 * Tweak - Show multiple success messages/error messages if added, rather than one or the other
 * Tweak - Adding an item to an order now uses the ajax style product finder